Budget Powder Room Progress

 Like this one:

-Like I said the vanity needs to stay because there is no flooring under it and I’m not redoing the entire floor so I can get another vanity.
+As I said the vanity needs to stay because there is no flooring under it and I’m not redoing the entire floor so I can get another vanity.
 So I’m in the process of painting it but let me tell you, painting it black isn’t as easy as painting it a light color.
 Every speck and piece of dust shows up.

-I have received my new shaker style door I ordered on Amazon HERE and am actually spraying that piece in the garage which is so much easier than painting the vanity in place in the bathroom.
+I have received my new shaker-style door I ordered on Amazon HERE and am actually spraying that piece in the garage which is so much easier than painting the vanity in place in the bathroom.
 And the custom cabinet door company has been more than helpful and informative with helping me figure out my door.

 UPDATE: the room is finished and you can see more of the space by clicking HERE